spintactics/Investing-Guide/README.md

   Why?

-  * Tesla was not profitable
+  * Tesla was not profitable at the time
   * Tesla had been taking loans for over 7 years
   * In January 2018, those debts were being called in by Tesla's creditors